urbit/urbit.org-reloaded/content/grants/a-network-enabled-spatial-database-and-demonstration-app.md

 - Implement a generator which can read a GeoJSON document in to the store, and can write a constructed document out of the store.
 - Implement a test suite based around GeoJSON specification and the above generator.

-##### Hook, View and Landscape App
+##### Hook, View and (not Landscape) App

 - Implement the hook and view components of store-hook-view pattern atop the spatial data store.
-- In this stage the system will only allow data to be viewed/edited on the local ship.
+- In this milestone the system will only allow data to be viewed/edited on the local ship.
 - Integrating spatial information with Landscape apps (which can render vector features using available javascript libraries/clients such as Openlayers and Leaflet).
 - Overall, somewhat like 'urlayers' hackathon project (github.com/gusmacaulay/urlayers), but with a sane data store and following the store-hook-view pattern.

-#### Stage 2 - A Portal Store and Collaboration System
+#### Milestone 2 - A networked spatial store, and full fledged demo app

-##### Store (Metadata, Portals)
+##### Network enabled store ('Fridge')

-- Expands on the Stage 1 architecture with additional store
+- Expands on the Stage 1 architecture with an enhanced store ('Fridge') and an app ('Poast').
-- The additional store which will house Portals.
-Portals consists of a map document with metadata (area of interest bounds, styling[^3], author/s etc.), and which may contain many spatial documents, which may be stored locally or on other ships.
+- The enhanced store (a 'Fridge'), which will house 'Poastcards'.
+Poastcards consist of an image,text, a geometry.
+A poastcard can be represented in a geojson feature, making heavy use of the the feature properties (a key value object, part of the geojson specification) to store the non-spatial information.
-- It may be that the Urbit graph store is the appropriate place for this information, exploring using graph store vs a custom Portal store will be undertaken as part of Stage 2.
+- It may be that the Urbit graph store is the appropriate way to share/link Poastcards, exploring using graph store vs a custom Fridge store will be undertaken as part of Stage 2.

-##### Hook/View/App
+- 'Poast' is a PoastCard viewing and sharing app, for landscape.
+We will implement a mvp/polished demo for this milestone.
+- 'Poast' will be made available through the upcoming software distribution system as part of this milestone.

+##### Rich demonstration App ('Poast')

-- A hook/view/landscape app which allows for displaying and interacting with Portals;
+- A hook/view/landscape app which allows for displaying and interacting with Poastcards/Fridge store;
-  - Editing of individual Portals
+  - Editing/Creation of Poastcards via a web ui.
-  - Sharing of Portals.
-As a resource owned by a ship, a Portal is somewhat analogous to a chat channel.
-Individual spatial documents within the Portal can come from local or foreign ship.
-The owner of the Portal will be able to set permissions on spatial documents within the portal.
+  - Sharing of Poastcards; a Poastcard is a resource owned by a ship, once create they can be shared read-only with others.
-- The overall concept of the Portal app can be likened to the 'canvas' landscape app, but for maps and cartography.
-The key feature is to present a Portal map with spatial data from different ships and collaborative editing.
+- The overall concept of the Poast app can be likened to the experience of sending postcards and personal letters in the pre internet era.
+Unlike most present day social media, Poast will not have a feed.
+- Poast will be minimally landscape integrated, insofar is it can be launched from a tile and follow landscape styling.
+- For this milestone only a minimal set of features will be included to allow for creating, sharing, and viewing of Poastcards.

 ##### Footnotes

 [^1]: